DataPub/landing-page/README.md

 4. Enjoy!

-DataPub and DataPubApp are building on São Paulo State Technological College (<a href="fatecourinhos.edu.br">FATEC</a>), Ourinhos, São Paulo, Brazil
+DataPub and DataPubApp are built by students of São Paulo State Technological College (<a href="fatecourinhos.edu.br">FATEC</a>), Ourinhos, São Paulo, Brazil